-"One Night Samba"
+"One Note Samba"

 Carole Crawford was born and raised into the Big Band tradition.
 Her father, Edward Vedder, was a jazz trumpet player during the World War II years who also performed in some of the great territory bands in the Midwest after the war.